-Your loan will also be cancelled after a certain period of time if you've not already paid it off in full.
-The length of time depends on the rules at the time you took out your loan.
+Your loan may also be cancelled after a certain period of time.
+This depends on the rules at the time you take out a loan.

 If you took out the loan before 1 September 2006, your outstanding loan balance plus any interest will be cancelled when you reach the age of 65.